 On June 12, 2013, we completed the acquisition of Lorien Engineering Solutions ("Lorien"), a United Kingdom-based provider of engineering design and project management services with specific expertise in the food and beverage, manufacturing and life sciences industries.
 The upfront purchase price for Lorien was \$6.7 million which was paid in cash at closing.
-In addition, the purchase agreement requires up to an additional \$1.0 million of consideration, contingent upon the achievement of certain earnings targets during the first twelve months following completion of the acquisition, as defined in the purchase agreement.
+In addition, we paid \$1.0 million of contingent consideration in 2014 based upon the achievement of certain earnings targets during the twelve-month period following completion of the acquisition, as defined in the purchase agreement.
 The acquired Lorien business is included in the Learning Solutions segment and the results of its operations have been included in the consolidated financial statements since June 12, 2013.